 Bluegrass Cellular's service area for each rural telephone company does not encompass the entire study area of each rural telephone company.
 Therefore, the study areas of the affected rural carriers must be redefined to smaller study areas such that they will correspond to the wireless carrier's service area.
-The Commission finds that the study areas of the affected rural telephone companies should be redefined as necessary to match the licensed service area of the applicant.7 a follow-up order with a detailed analysis of the Joint Board factors.8 Bluegrass Cellular's recently-submitted petition for FCC concurrence contains such an analysis, which is set forth below.
+The Commission finds that the study areas of the affected rural telephone companies should be redefined as necessary to match the licensed service area of the applicant.

+Bluegrass Cellular now requests that the Commission clarify this portion of the Order by issuing a follow-up order with a detailed analysis of the Joint Board factors.
+Bluegrass Cellular's recently-submitted petition for FCC concurrence contains such an analysis, which is set forth below.